 Wondering what to pack for Walt Disney World?
-This ultimate packing guide includes a checklist, backpack essentials, and 50+ unique items that’ll help you save money, stay comfortable in Florida’s weather, and improve your vacation.
-(Updated July 10, 2022.)
+This guide & packing list covers essentials, items to bring in your backpack for park days, and 50+ unique products and clever gadgets that’ll help you save money, stay cool & comfortable in Florida’s weather, and improve your vacation.
+(Updated May 9, 2023.)

 The first part of this Disney packing list highlights the less-obvious items–things you never knew you needed.
 These are interesting and sometimes odd things we’ve learned about over the years, some of which have dramatically improved our experiences when traveling.
 We pack some of these when visiting Walt Disney World, Disneyland, Tokyo, Paris, and beyond.
 Consider including some of them in your luggage.